Xiaomi has already confirmed that the Mi Band 5 is in the works, as the company preps the next generation of its super-selling fitness tracker.

-But after the latest device introduced the a color touchscreen display and swim tracking just a few months ago, what could the Xiaomi Mi Band 5 have in store?
+But after the Mi Band 4 introduced the a color touchscreen display and swim tracking just a few months ago, what could the Xiaomi Mi Band 5 have in store?

-Below, we've gathered all the latest scraps of information and rumors about the upcoming band, which also includes a hint at its release date.
+Below, we've gathered all the latest scraps of information and rumors about the upcoming band, which also includes a possible June 2020 release date.

 Xiaomi Mi Band 5: How do we know it's coming?